paritytech/nfts-campaign-runner/README.md

 ```
 uniqcamp run <path to workflow.json>
+or
+npm run uniqcamp -- run <path to workflow.json>
 ```

 There is also an optional parameter available for the dry-run.
 It will validate the workflow without running the workflow and submitting transactions.